This is a collection of new and old verbs that I have found interesting. There are so

 Zapruder - To analyze a film or digital video segment extremely

-than is immediately obvious by watching the segment in real time
+than is immediately obvious by watching the segment in real time.
+From Mother Tongue Annoyances:

 and analyze the nuances